Last Updated on December 4, 2022

 In Windows 10, you can enable a secret login screen consisting of just the command prompt (console).
-It plain and bland in comparison to the new lock screen that Windows 10 has by default, but at least it doesn’t get blacked out on your face.
+It is plain and bland compared to the new lock screen that Windows 10 has by default, but at least it doesn’t get blacked out on your face.
 You can enable this login screen on your PC by using the command prompt to edit a registry key.
-If you regularly tinker with your system, its plain boring stuff for you.
+If you regularly tinker with your system, it’s boring stuff.

 What this edit does is that it hides the original lock screen that Windows 10 comes with.
-And, to login to your computer, you need to enter your credentials inside a loginUI command window.
-Now, this is not a new awesome ‘thing’ that Microsoft has done just in Windows 10.
-In fact, this type of login screen is a standard way for the administrators to work with the server editions of Windows OS.
-You can take a look at how this looks in the screenshot below from thecollectionbook.info.
+And to log in to your computer, you need to enter your credentials inside a loginUI command window.
+This is not a new awesome ‘thing’ that Microsoft has done just in Windows 10.
+In fact, this type of login screen is a standard way for administrators to work with the server editions of Windows OS.
+You can look at how this looks in the screenshot below from thecollectionbook.info.

-- Open registry editor by typing regedit in Run.
+- Open the registry editor by typing Regedit in Run.

 - Follow the following folder hierarchy: